Studio composition prepares ambitious young writers in the craft of musical composition, especially in the recorded media.

 - a working community of artistic peers

-- a tradition of success in our alumni
+- a tradition of success among our alumni

 Studio composition at Purchase features a stellar faculty and graduate program, a finely-tuned curriculum, close associations with both a renowned classical conservatory and a vibrant jazz studies program, and a superior professional career location.